20+ NJ Art Studios Offering Drop-in Classes, Virtual Workshops, and Take-Home Crafts

-Drop-In Art Studios in North Jersey
+Drop-in Art Studios in North Jersey

-Art Kids Academy – Lyndhurst
+2. Saturday Art School – Lyndhurst

-Twice-monthly Saturday Art School classes allow kids 5-14 to create drawings, paintings, collages, and sculptures as they learn about master artists and fine art from the world.
+Twice-monthly Saturday Art School classes allow kids ages 5-14 to create drawings, paintings, collages, and sculptures as they learn about master artists and fine art from the world.
 Each class is followed by an open critique where students are encouraged to speak positively about each other's work in front of parents and siblings.

-Arts & Creations Pottery Studio – Woodland Park
+3. Arts & Creations Pottery Studio – Woodland Park

-Bazaar Street Beadery – Ridgewood
+4. Bazaar Star Beadery – Ridgewood

 As seen on Bravo's Real Housewives of New Jersey, this beautiful, well-stocked store allows you to make your own wearable art.
 Shop the sea of loose beads in all shapes and sizes sorted by color, and string them to create a one-of-a-kind design.
 Crimp the ends and add a clasp to wear your necklace, bracelet, or earrings right out of the store.